 If you work for a company, they will be required by law to provide a plan.
 Private companies have different rules and regulations regarding how much needs to be contributed, but employees should speak with their employer for more information about these details.

 Suppose someone has a job that is not in either of these sectors.
-In that case, they are likely to have an option available to get access to a workplace pension plan through another company or organization such as AARP (Ameriprise Financial).
-The latter offer pension plans and payments on behalf of employers so people can save up for retirement.
+In that case, they are likely to have an option available to get access to a workplace pension plan through another company or organization such as AARP (Ameriprise Financial2).
+The latter offers pension plans and payments on behalf of employers so people can save up for retirement.

 As long as you don’t work more than 16 hours per week, there’s no requirement from the government for your employer to provide financial advice towards any pension pot.
 Still, if they do, it would need to meet specific standards set out by law which should be considered.

 There are several different types of pension schemes available to people looking for payment in retirement, some of which would cover the cost entirely.
 In contrast, others might not have that same level of coverage, and so you should fully understand what is being offered before deciding which option will work best.